We can help you approve a Job offers in Canada

 • In Co-op and Internship Programs, where work experience is part of the curriculum, with a Work Permit.

-Upon graduation, international students are encouraged to obtain Canadian work experience.
-The Post-Graduation Work Permit Program allows international graduates to obtain a three-year open work permit so that they can stay and contribute to the Canadian work force.
+Upon graduation, international students may be eligible to obtain Post-Graduation Work Permit that allows international graduates to obtain a three-year open work permit so that they can stay and contribute to the Canadian work force.

 Foreign Nationals need a work permit to work in Canada.
 In most of the cases, you need a Labour Market Impact Assessment (LMIA) confirmation from Human Resources and Social Development Canada (HRSDC), exceptions apply i.e. HRSDC exempt work permits, NAFTA etc. Approximately every year 100,000 foreign workers come to work in Canada.